-If you love Sicilian Almond Cookies and Italian cuisine then do not miss this recipe.
+If you love Italian desserts do not miss this recipe: Sicilian Almond Cookies

 Sicilian Almond Cookies are a famous local dessert typical of Sicily.
 Soft and tasty, they are fast to make (and to eat…).
 They are also known as marzipan or almond pastries and are a gluten-free dessert.

-Preparation of Sicilian Almond Cookies is fast and even faster cooking.
 This recipe is without flour.
-Just take a few ingredients: peeled almonds, sugar, egg whites and vanilla extract.
+You need 4 ingredients: peeled almonds, sugar, egg whites and vanilla extract.

-In some Sicilian Almond Cookies recipes I also found candied orange peel, pureed and added to the mixture (about 50g), and a little honey.
+In some Sicilian Almond Cookies recipes you can found candied orange peel, pureed and added to the mixture (about 50g), and a little honey.
 I think the recipe I used is faster while respecting the Sicilian tradition.
-You can also use almond flour, although with peeled almonds cookies taste much better.
+You can use almond flour, although biscuits made with peeled almonds taste much better.

-For decoration I used some shelled almonds, but you can also use candied cherries, coffee beans or flaked almonds.
+For decoration I used some peeled almonds, but you can use candied cherries, coffee beans or flaked almonds as well.

-If you are interested in another recipe made with almond flour then read:
+If you are interested in another recipe made with almonds then read:

 Sicilian Almond Cookies Recipe

-Chop almonds and sugar together in a mixer in order to reduce them into a rather fine flour (1).
+In a mixer grind almonds and sugar in order to reduce them into a rather fine flour (1) (2).

-Add the egg white (2) and vanilla extract then mix everything.
+Add egg whites (2) and vanilla extract then mix everything.
 The mixture of almond paste has to be firm (3).

 Fill a pastry bag with the mixture and make cookies squeezing the dough directly on a baking tray covered with greaseproof paper (4).
 Decorate each almond cookie with an almond (or half-candied cherry or a coffee bean if you prefer) (5).
 Preheat the oven to 240° (460F) then bake them for 5 minutes.
 Pay attention to cooking: the almond cookies should be just golden and still soft.
 This gives you crispy pastries but with a soft almond heart (6).